Considerations and Tips

 • In vitro research models of human diseases

-• Animal models of diseases affecting domestic animals
+• Animal models of diseases exclusively affecting domestic animals

 KO and KI mice are often employed to study the role of a gene, although they might not necessarily represent an animal model of human disease per se.
-These papers are of lower priority but might be considered as long as they include good pathology descriptions.
+These papers are of lower priority but might be considered if they include good pathology descriptions.

 Induced animal models are not included in the Gross Pathology and Histopathology parts of the examination.